omega-gg/Sky-runtime/bash/image/README.md

 ## Configuration

-Place your FFmpeg binaries into the ../ffmpeg/bin folder.
+Place your FFmpeg binaries into the storage/user/bin folder or set SKY_PATH_FFMPEG and SKY_PATH_FFPROBE.

 ## Tools